-There are a number of different techniques that can be used when trying to have your baby without the use of any medical interventions.
-The following techniques have been successfully used for many years in aiding natural birth.
+There are a number of different natural childbirth techniques that can be used when trying to have your baby without the use of any medical interventions.
+The following techniques have been successfully used for many years in aiding natural child birth.
 If you are a candidate for natural childbirth, take time to study the different techniques to determine which might work best for you and your partner.
 It may also be useful to talk to a doctor or midwife about your different options.

 The Alexander Technique